 - Insurance brokers such as Marsh Ireland Brokers Limited UK Branch, for the purpose of negotiating and settling claims under an insurance programme which the Bank maintains with relevant insurers and reinsurers.

-- Land Registry with respect to searches requested for the purpose of restructuring non-performing loans.
+- Land Registry with respect to searches requested,

 - Mellon (Cyprus) Ltd for undertaking digital identity verification when using the 1bank mobile application of the Bank.